Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average service frequency across all routes is 445 trips per day, which translates to approximately 86 weekly trips per individual stop.
+According to the 2021 Census, 64.1% of Bronte's residents work from home, a figure that may be influenced by COVID-19 conditions.
+The service frequency across all routes averages 445 trips per day, equating to approximately 86 weekly trips per individual stop.

 Frequently Asked Questions - Transport